aayushsh06/recipe-analysis/README.md

 - Helps users make informed dietary decisions
 - Enhances the accuracy of recipe recommendation tools
 - Supports nutrition-focused applications in delivering better insights
+- MSE is a good indicator of overfitting as well

 ---